MagicMirrorOrg/MagicMirror/modules/README.md

 The node helper is a Node.js script that is able to do some backend task to support your module.
 For every module type, only one node helper instance will be created.
 For example: if your MagicMirror uses two calendar modules, there will be only one calendar node helper instantiated.

+**Note:** Because there is only one node helper per module type, there is no default config available within your module.
+It's your task to send the desired config from your module to your node helper.

 In it's most simple form, the node_helper.js file must contain:

 ````javascript